MurdoMaclachlan/ToR-Repost-Collection/generic/squidward-lounge-chair/squidward-lounge-chair.md

 ---

-[*Image 2: Squidward, looking annoyed and taking the sun lounger away again:*]
+[*Image 2: Squidward, looking annoyed and disappointed, and taking the sun lounger away again:*]

 {{REPLACE ME}}